-In any given working copy there is a good chance that alongside all those versioned files and directories are other files and directories which are neither versioned nor intended to be.
+In any given working copy, there is a good chance that alongside all those versioned files and directories are other files and directories that are neither versioned nor intended to be.
 Text editors litter directories with backup files.
-Software compilers generate intermediate-or even final-files which you typically wouldn't bother to version.
+Software compilers generate intermediate-or even final-files that you typically wouldn't bother to version.
 And users themselves drop various other files and directories wherever they see fit, often in version control working copies.

 It's ludicrous to expect Subversion working copies to be somehow impervious to this kind of clutter and impurity.
 In fact, Subversion counts it as a feature that its working copies are just typical directories, just like unversioned trees.
 But these not-to-be-versioned files and directories can cause some annoyance for Subversion users.
-For example, because the svn add and svn import commands act recursively by default, and don't know which files in a given tree you do and don't wish to version, it's easy to accidentally add stuff to version control that you didn't mean to.
+For example, because the svn add and svn import commands act recursively by default and don't know which files in a given tree you do and don't wish to version, it's easy to accidentally add stuff to version control that you didn't mean to.
 And because svn status reports, by default, every item of interest in a working copy-including unversioned files and directories-its output can get quite noisy where many of these things exist.

 So Subversion provides two ways for telling it which files you would prefer that it simply disregard.
-One of the ways involves the use of Subversion's runtime configuration system (see the section called "Runtime Configuration Area"), and therefore applies to all the Subversion operations which make use of that runtime configuration, generally those performed on a particular computer, or by a particular user of a computer.
-The other way makes use of Subversion's directory property support, is more tightly bound to the versioned tree itself, and therefore affects everyone who has a working copy of that tree.
-Both of the mechanisms use file patterns.
+One of the ways involves the use of Subversion's runtime configuration system (see the section called "Runtime Configuration Area"), and therefore applies to all the Subversion operations that make use of that runtime configuration-generally those performed on a particular computer or by a particular user of a computer.
+The other way makes use of Subversion's directory property support and is more tightly bound to the versioned tree itself, and therefore affects everyone who has a working copy of that tree.
+Both of the mechanisms use file patterns (strings of literal and special wildcard characters used to match against filenames) to decide which files to ignore.

-The Subversion runtime configuration system provides an option, global-ignores, whose value is a whitespace-delimited collection of file patterns (also known as globs).
-The Subversion client checks these patterns against the names of the files which are candidates for addition to version control, as well as to unversioned files which the svn status command notices.
+The Subversion runtime configuration system provides an option, global-ignores, whose value is a whitespace-delimited collection of file patterns.
+The Subversion client checks these patterns against the names of the files that are candidates for addition to version control, as well as to unversioned files that the svn status command notices.
 If any file's name matches one of the patterns, Subversion will basically act as if the file didn't exist at all.
-This is really useful for the kinds of files that you almost never want to version, such as editor backup files like Emacs' ~ and .~ files.
+This is really useful for the kinds of files that you almost never want to version, such as editor backup files such as Emacs' \~ and . \~ files.